Internship Position Descriptions

 Required Qualifications:

-• Graphic design experience including familiarity with a software of choice for creating high quality professional visuals (example Adobe suite)
+• Graphic design experience including familiarity with the software of choice for creating high-quality professional visuals (for example Adobe suite)

 • Digital media experience